 - Glass bottles

 - Chemical weapons, including mace and pepper spray

 - Aerosol cans-with the exception of sun screen, bug spray & hygiene products

 Safety is our number-one priority.
 Guests with certain body proportions, heights, or weights may not be able to enjoy certain rides if the safety restraints will not operate as designed.
 Specific ride information is available at the ride and at Guest Relations.

 There is an inherent risk in participating in any amusement ride.
 We expect riders to exercise good judgment and act in a responsible manner.
 Guests must also obey all oral and written warnings, and properly use all ride safety equipment provided.
 Guests who do not comply with ride rules may be ejected from the park without refund.
 Please refer to specific guidelines posted at the entrance of every ride.

-Season Pass holders must present their passes to gain entrance to the park.
-Season Pass entry is only valid once a day.
-Guests who leave the park and plan to return must get their hands stamped before they leave the park at the exit/re-entry gate.
-When guests return to the park, they must enter through the re-entry gate with a proper hand stamp.
+Season Pass holders and Members must present their pass card to gain entrance to the park.
+Season Pass and Membership entry is only valid only once per day.
+Guests, including Season Pass Holders and Members who leave the park and plan to return, must get their hands stamped before they leave the park at the exit gate.
+When guests return to the park, they may re-enter through any entry gate with a proper hand stamp.
 Transferring hand stamps is a violation of Six Flags policies and is strictly prohibited.

 Six Flags White Water is a smoke-free environment.
 Smoking, including e‑cigarettes, is limited to one deck area of the park, away from children.